Skip to content

 Bottom Funnel - Openings Priorities

 As deals mature in a CRM system, it is common to move those through stages and increase the probability of closing the deal.
-As these opportunities move forward, decision-making processes can change throughout the organization.
-For example, if the services provider allocates talent to customers and projects, the higher the probability of a deal closing, the higher the priority of timely matching talent to that specific opportunity.
-As an example, once the opportunity is closed won (100% probability), the services provider can generate immediate revenue from that customer, therefore the openings linked to that opportunity should have the highest priority within the provider (the company is losing revenue by not staffing that project).
+As these opportunities move forward, decision-making processes can change throughout the organization; for example, if the services provider allocates talent to customers and projects, the higher the probability of a deal closing, the higher the priority of timely matching talent to that specific opportunity.
+For example, once the opportunity is closed won (100% probability), the services provider can generate immediate revenue from that customer, therefore the openings linked to that opportunity should have the highest priority within the provider (the company is losing revenue by not staffing that project).

 Budgeting - Finance

 Finance groups are responsible for helping management make decisions within the organization.
 Creating and maintaining budgets and forecasts is one of the key responsibilities of finance.
-The finance team values being able to get data from sales systems to solidify forecasts.
-When the pipeline is kept full, and appropriate close dates and probabilities are maintained in the CRM system, finance has most of its work cut out for them.
-For example, the pipeline may include $10 million of unweighted opportunities with close dates during Q3 and Q4.
-Finance can get a weighted-opportunities report and find out that the revenue team has a weighted estimate of $2.5 million for Q3 and $3.0 million for Q4 in bookings.
-The finance team can apply some standard haircut to those numbers and then a revenue recognition schedule to arrive at appropriate revenue figures for Q3 and Q4 that it can later use for forecasting purposes.
-In this example, revenue forecast could potentially end up being $1.5 million for Q3 and $1.7 million for Q4 after the haircut and revenue recognition schedule.
+The finance team values getting data from sales systems to solidify forecasts.
+When the pipeline is kept full and appropriate close dates and probabilities are maintained in the CRM system, finance has most of its work cut out for them.
+For example, the pipeline may include $10 million in unweighted opportunities with close dates during Q3 and Q4.
+Finance can get a weighted opportunities report and find out that the revenue team has a weighted estimate of $2.5 million for Q3 and $3.0 million for Q4 in bookings.
+The finance team can apply some standard haircuts to those numbers and then create a revenue recognition schedule to arrive at appropriate revenue figures for Q3 and Q4 that can later be used for forecasting purposes.
+In this example, the revenue forecast could potentially end up being $1.5 million for Q3 and $1.7 million for Q4 after the haircut and revenue recognition schedule.

 In summary, it is clear how maintaining an up-to-date CRM system helps revenue teams, talent acquisition and staffing roles, and even admin and finance groups within a services provider.

 At Alten Capital we invest in business services and technology services companies.
 We enjoy sharing best practices that can help companies strengthen their operations.
-Please reach out to us to explore a partnership that can help scale your business, profitably.
+Please reach out to us to explore a partnership that can help you scale your business profitably.